Free forever · No card · No trial

 If you’re on Square Invoices Free

-If you’re on Square Invoices Plus
+If you’re paying for Square Invoices Plus

 If you were about to upgrade to Jobber/HCP

 You save $1,188–$2,028/yr.
-Most ex-Square contractors looking at field-service tools never realize there’s a free middle option.
+Most contractors who outgrow Square Invoices never realize there’s a free full-ops option between “just invoicing” and “$59–$169/mo field-service tool.”
 There is.
 This is it.

 Menutize vs Square Invoices, feature by feature.